Varieties with prescribed finite unramified Brauer groups and subgroups precisely obstructing the Hasse principle: Introduction

 Concerning the second step, generally speaking, people want to understand which specific element of the Brauer group takes effect in the Brauer\textendash Manin pairing.
 When $X$ is proper, as the set $X(\A_k)$ of its ad\'elic points is compact, the local constancy of the Brauer\textendash Manin pairing implies that $X(\A_k)^B=\varnothing$ for a finite subgroup $B\subset\Br(X)$ provided that $X(\A_k)^{\Br(X)}=\varnothing$.
 For most situations presented in the literature, it suffices to take $B$ to be generated by one single element.
 In a recent paper \cite{Berg-etal} of J. Berg et al., the authors constructed conic bundles over the projective line, for which the Brauer\textendash Manin obstruction to the Hasse principle requires arbitrarily many Brauer classes.
 We refer to the introduction of their paper for more details and a brief history of this research direction.
 In the only examples \cite{CT-SD}*{Proposition 10.1}\cite{KreschTschinkel}*{Example 7}\cite{Corn}*{Example 9.4}\cite{Berg-etal} requiring more than one Brauer class, the required Brauer classes are of order $2$.
 It is therefore natural to ask the following question, where the special case with $B_0$ any finite elementary abelian $2$-group has already been solved in \cite{Berg-etal}. \begin{ques2} Given an arbitrary non-zero finite abelian group $B_0$, does there exist a proper smooth geometrically connected variety $X$ violating the Hasse principle, such that its Brauer group $\Br(X)$ contains $B_0$ as a subgroup which is required to obstruct the Hasse principle, i.e. $B_0$ obstructs the Hasse principle while no proper subgroup of $B_0$ obstructs? \end{ques2}

 In the present paper, we simultaneously answer to Questions 1 and 2.
 To be more precise, we state our main result as follows.

 \begin{thm}[Theorem \ref{thm2}] Let $B$ be a finite abelian group of exponent dividing $n$ and $0\neq B_0\subset B$ be a non-zero subgroup.
 Let $k$ be a number field containing a primitive $n$-th root of unity.
 Then there exists a smooth rationally connected variety $X$ defined over $k$ satisfying the following conditions. \begin{enumerate} \item There is a monomorphism $B\to\Br(X)$ inducing an isomorphism of groups $B\simeq\coker(\Br(k)\to\Br(X))$. \item For any subgroup $B'\subset B$, the Brauer\textendash Manin set $X(\A_k)^{B'}=\varnothing$ if and only if $B_0\subset B'$.
-In particular, the variety $X$ violates the Hasse principle $\varnothing=X(k)\subsetneq X(\A_k)$. \end{enumerate} \end{thm}
+In particular, the variety $X$ violates the Hasse principle, and the obstruction to the Hasse principle is precisely given by the subgroup $B_0$. \end{enumerate} \end{thm}